ayuyamo/data-structures/PA2/README.md

 - `string getPersonName()`: Fuction returns `string` value of `TicketItem` member variable `personName`.
 - `string getReserveCode()`: Fuction returns `string` value of `TicketItem` member variable `reserveCode`.
 - `void print()`: Upon being called this function prints the `personName` and `reserveCode` values of the  `TicketItem` object (that was used to call `print()`).
-- `TicketItem* duplicateData()`: this function returns a new object with the same `personName` and `reserveCode` values as the current object (the one used by other classes to access this function).
-This function is used when switching items between different stacks in `StackQ` class because after `pop()` is called, the `data` object of the deleted node will be destroyed, hence trying to access and push it in a different stack generates a compiler error.
-How it works is this function is called to create an object with duplicate values and push it into the new stack while deleting the old object.
 ### Node (template)
 - **Fields:**
   - `T *data`: Contains node's data pointer of type `T` (template)